 E=Varc x Iarc x t

 The voltage across the contacts at normal frequency is known as recovery voltage.
-This voltage is same as the system voltage.
-When the arc is extinguished and the current flow stops, transient voltage appears across the contacts, but this voltage is readily diminished due to the damping effect of the resistance and normal circuit voltage appears across the contacts, which is called recovery voltage.
+This voltage is the same as the system voltage.
+When the arc is extinguished and the current flow stops, a transient voltage appears across the contacts.
+However, this voltage is quickly diminished due to the damping effect of the resistance, and the normal circuit voltage appears across the contacts, which is called the recovery voltage.

-The transient voltage which appears across the contacts, at the time the arc is extinguished, is known as restriking voltage.
-After the extinction of arc, the voltage tends to increase in the opposite direction and reach the value where the arc can strike again.
+The transient voltage that appears across the contacts at the time the arc is extinguished is known as the restriking voltage.
+After the extinction of the arc, the voltage tends to increase in the opposite direction and reach the value where the arc can strike again.
 This voltage is called the restriking voltage.

 If the dielectric strength of the medium increases more rapidly as compared to the restriking voltage then the current flow stops.
 The waveform of the restriking voltage is shown in the figure above.